What is the Nursing Code of Ethics? Updated for 2025

 - Holding the hand of a dying patient who is alone

 Nursing is consistently regarded as the most honest and ethical profession and practicing with the nursing code of ethics is essential to ensuring that patients and their families receive the care they have come to know and expect.
-Utilizing the ethical codes of justice, nonmaleficence, autonomy, and beneficence on a daily basis allows nurses to provide the safest and most compassionate care for their patients.
+Utilizing the ethical codes of justice, nonmaleficence, autonomy, and beneficence daily allows nurses to provide the safest and most compassionate care for their patients.

 FAQs